-This small stretch of the city is not only home to views that are so good they’ll melt the heart of anyone who’s paying 8 million quid per month to live in a shared shoebox ft. mould, it’s also got world-renowned theatres and galleries.
+This small stretch is not only home to cityscape views, it’s also got world-renowned theatres and galleries.
 Of course, there’s also a whole lot of naff chain restaurants in this area, but with our guide you can enjoy all that Southwark and Bankside has to offer alongside spicy Thames-side pizzas, Carlingford oysters, and cocktails at these great independent spots.
 Fingers crossed for an excellent sunset.

 Carlingford oysters, panoramic views, and great cocktails served in mugs that look like distant relatives of Zazu from The Lion King.
 What more could you possibly want from a restaurant?
 Arguably, excellent lobster, but guess what?
 This hyper-glam spot on the 14th floor of The Hoxton hotel has got that covered too.
-Although those elaborate cocktail vessels and boujie cushions might be giving you the impression that this is somewhere you spend a night purely dedicated to posting thirst-traps on your socials with the food as an afterthought, we promise the seafood dishes are actually great and it’s one of the best oyster experiences you can have in London.
+Although those elaborate cocktail vessels and boujie cushions might give the impression that this is somewhere you spend a night dedicated to posting thirst-traps on your socials with the food as an afterthought, we promise the seafood dishes are actually great.
+And it’s one of the best oyster experiences you can have in London.
 Also, just look at that terrace.

-You’re strolling around Bankside with a group of friends, when one person declares they want a quick bite, another says they want a full-on brunch, another says they really only want coffee, and yet another just wants to get boozed up.
+You’re strolling around Bankside with a group of friends when one person declares they want a quick bite, another says they want a full-on brunch, another says they really only want coffee, and another just wants to get boozed up.
 Caravan will take care of it.
-Brunches here are legendary, and it’s civilised enough for an informal meeting if you work in the area.
-It’s also perfectly set up for massive groups, in case your entire office forgot to organise the HR assistant's leaving lunch and you’re looking for something last minute.
+Brunches here are legendary and it’s civilised enough for an informal meeting if you work in the area.
+It’s also perfectly set up for massive groups in case your entire office forgot to organise the HR assistant's leaving lunch and you’re looking for something last minute.

-The Anchor and Hope is one of London’s original and best gastropubs, and your plan A if you’re going to be in the area for a while (say, waiting for a show at the Old or Young Vic theatres).
-As both the bar and restaurant serve full food menus, it’s an excellent solution to every situation in this part of town, from your mate who insists on a drink everywhere you go (shots at Legoland?
-No thanks) to your slightly annoying friend who thinks they’re a Michelin chef because they once baked some camembert.
-If you want to sit at a proper table, put your name down for dinner and neck a couple of pints at the bar—the food is worth the wait, and it’s an indisputable fact that any theatre production is immeasurably improved after a few cold ones.
+The Anchor & Hope is one of London’s original and best gastropubs, and your plan A if you’re going to be in the area for a while (say, waiting for a show at the Old or Young Vic theatres).
+Both the bar and restaurant serve full food menus, so it’s an excellent solution to every situation in this part of town, from meeting your mate who insists on a drink everywhere you go to your slightly annoying friend who thinks they’re a Michelin chef because they once baked some camembert.
+If you want to sit at a proper table, put your name down for dinner and sink a couple of pints at the bar—the food is worth the wait and it’s an indisputable fact that any theatre production is immeasurably improved after a few cold ones.

 We respect restaurants that have simple, straightforward names.
 If it works for Heinz baked beans, it’ll work for a great, little pizza spot on the Thames.
-An old-school pizzeria that's been serving the good people of South Bank for over 25 years, you can expect classics like lasagne and calamari but really you’re here for their long list of top pizzas.
-We’re talking a hot honey and Gran Milano meat fest, a mushroom and pine nut number with excellent crunch-factor, and the fiery chilli Manzo that comes complete with perfectly roasted peppers.
-If it’s sunny, a casual bottle of wine should also be on your order for peak Capri feels.
+At this old-school pizzeria that's been serving the good people of South Bank for over 25 years, you can expect classics like lasagne and calamari but really you’re here for their long list of top pizzas.
+We’re talking a hot honey and gran milano meat fest, a mushroom and pine nut number with excellent crunch factor, and the fiery chilli Manzo that comes with perfectly roasted peppers.
+If it’s sunny, a bottle of wine should also be on your order for peak Capri feels.

 Even though Caravan has set up shop a couple of minutes away, The Table still has arguably the best brunch and lunch (not to mention coffee) in the area.
 Beloved by locals and office workers, the food here is all about the holy lunch trinity of soups, salads, and sandwiches.
-There’s also a changing daily special on the menu and a nice list of burgers, and though it’s always busy, it gets a little quieter in the afternoon.
-True to its function as a local lunch spot, The Table shuts around 4pm most days, but you can hit it up for dinner and drinks until 9pm on Thursday and Friday.
+There’s also a changing daily special on the menu and a nice list of burgers.
+True to its function as a local lunch spot, The Table is always busy around peak midday hours and shuts around 4pm—which is more than enough time to work your way through their excellent menu.

 Oxo Tower Restaurant

-The OXO Tower is one of those restaurants that you’ve probably always had written on that list of restaurants you will one day go to but realistically, never do.
-Because, pubs and Nandos.
-But this restaurant is a skyline icon with a boujie reputation and for good reason.
-Yes, it is predictably expensive but the food is great in that fine-dining, truffle-packed menu kind of way.
-The real highlight here is the seafood—shoutout to their monster scallops and native lobster—the views, and the white table clothes that make it perfect for a big-deal anniversary or celebratory dinner.
+The OXO Tower is one of those places that you’ve probably always had written on that list of restaurants you will one day go to but realistically, never do.
+Because pubs and Nandos.
+But this restaurant is a skyline landmark with a boujie reputation—for good reason.
+Yes, it is predictably expensive but the food is great in that fine dining, truffle-packed menu kind of way.
+The real highlight here is the seafood—shoutout to their monster scallops and native lobster—the views, and the white tablecloths that make it perfect for a big-deal anniversary or celebratory dinner.

 We simply live for the theatre.
-The costumes, the heart wrenching monologues, the skilled actors.
-Or maybe, just maybe, we just really fucking love a theatre bar.
+The costumes, the heart-wrenching monologues, the skilled actors.
+Or maybe, just maybe, we just really love a theatre bar.
 Our favourite on South Bank is The Understudy at The National Theatre, thanks to its large range of draught beers, top views across the river, and total lack of any pretentious fanfare.
-Basically, it’s just a really lovely place to be.
-Inside has that slightly industrial drinking den thing going on, but during the summer you’ll want to be out on their huge terrace that feels like a European pavement party on a sunny evening.
-As certified spontaneous messes, we also love that this place pretty much always has room for walk-ins.
-If you’re more of an organised drinker then know that they also take bookings for parties of six and more, which yes, does make this place perfect for a round of birthday drinks on a glorious summer’s day.
+And the fact that you’ll find an excellent Nashville hot chicken sando inside.
+It’s got that slightly industrial drinking den thing going on, but during the summer you’ll want to be out on their huge terrace with a deep-fried chicken thigh and tangy pickles all stuffed between two thick slices of buttered brioche toast in hand.
+As certified spontaneous messes, we also love that this place always has room for walk-ins.
+If you’re more of an organised drinker then know that they also take bookings for parties of six and more, which yes, does make this place perfect for a round of birthday drinks.

-Super popular with the lunchtime crowd, the collection of hole-in-the-wall places at this railway arch is a great addition to the food options in this area, especially away from the river.
-Southeast Asian cooks Ekachai make the best char kway teow (spicy Malaysian noodles) we’ve tasted in London as well as a good shiu mai dumpling and amazing buttermilk pancakes at sit-down restaurant Where The Pancakes Are.
+Super popular with the lunchtime crowd, the collection of food outlets at this railway arch is a great addition to the options in this area, especially away from the river.
+Southeast Asian cooks Ekachai make some of the best char kway teow (spicy Malaysian noodles) we’ve tasted in London as well as a good siu mai dumpling.
+You’ll also find amazing buttermilk pancakes at sit-down restaurant Where The Pancakes Are.
 Be warned—lunchtime service closes at 3pm, before opening again for dinner at 6pm.

 Macellaio does incredibly tender, Italian-style steaks cooked simply on a hot grill and served with just a bit of rock salt and olive oil.
 It’s unlikely that you’ll be popping in for a casual lunch that often, but it’s good for a payday throw-down or low-key celebration (like getting a tiny raise you wish to spend on steak).
 The menu also features excellent cicchetti (starters) as well as banging pastas, all of which you should order because who actually enjoys creamed spinach?

-Have you ever eaten houmous on The Cut by Southwark station?
+Have you ever eaten hummus on The Cut by Southwark station?
 Chances are you were either eating a dodgy caramelised onion number you smuggled into The Young Vic from the Sainsbury’s opposite, or you were at this neighbourhood’s go-to Turkish restaurant, Tas.
-This proper family-feel spot is permanently packed with Anatolian-wine-fuelled birthday parties, couples grabbing some cold mezze before a show, or several generations catching up over a feast of musakka and kofte.
-Their popularity is partially down to how good everything from their dolma to tender karides are, but it’s also because they’ve got several affordable set menus to choose from, including a two-courses for £15 option.
-Oh, and that houmous?
+This proper family-feel spot is permanently packed with Anatolian wine-fuelled birthday parties, couples grabbing some cold mezze before a show, or several generations catching up over a feast of musakka and kofte.
+Their popularity is partially down to how good everything from their dolma to tender karides are, but it’s also because they’ve got several affordable set menus to choose from, including a two courses for £16.95 option.
+Oh, and that hummus?
 Fantastic.

-Whenever the weather gets semi-nice, everyone gets the completely original idea to go get a pint after work on the river.
+Whenever the weather is semi-nice, everyone has the completely original idea to get a pint after work on the river.
 If you too are being pulled by the undeniable craving for riverside sunshine, then a good option is The Swan, where you can get a cold pint without having to wait ages to be served.
-The Swan is also totally devoid of the Wetherspoons-y vibe that pervades so many chain pubs, so you can feel slightly smug while you sip your Guinness, and there’s also a decent outdoor seating area in case the pub-meets-nice bar decor is too plush for you.
-They do food, but stick with a pint of prawns and a scotch egg if you don’t want a full dinner.
+The Swan is also totally devoid of the Wetherspoons-y atmosphere that pervades so many chain pubs, so you can feel slightly smug while you sip your Guinness.
+There’s also a decent outdoor seating area in case the pub-meets-nice-bar decor is too plush for you.
+They do food but stick with a pint of prawns and a scotch egg if you don’t want a full dinner.

-The Royal Festival Hall is a fitting setting for the second outpost of Spiritland, the music-focussed restaurant and bar.
-As with their King’s Cross location, this spot is moodily lit and full of a wide-spanning menu that jumps from sweet and sour pork belly to a kohlrabi, orange, and fennel salad.
-The drinks menu is extensive, which is perfect for when someone is on the decks in the evening, and the kind of experimental but all-encompassing menu makes it a good call for a date night or a group hang.
-They’re also open until the early hours but be sure to call ahead as we’ve turned up here late before to find they’ve closed.
+The Royal Festival Hall is a fitting setting for the second outpost of Spiritland, the music-focused restaurant and bar.
+As with their King’s Cross location, this spot is moodily lit and has a wide-spanning menu that jumps from sweet and sour pork belly to a kohlrabi, orange, and fennel salad.
+The drinks menu is extensive and all-encompassing which makes the spot a good call for a date night or a group hang.